Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 ### Question
 - Why does `10/3` give 3 and not 3.333333333?
 ### Answer
 - Since both 10 and 3 are integer literals, Java sees no need for type conversion and uses integer division.
-You should write `10.0/3.0` if you mean the numbers
+You should write `10.0/3.0` if you want a `double` return value

 - To be double literals.
 If you write `10/3.0` or `10.0/3`, Java does implicit conversion to get the same result.

 ## 1.2.7 — Addition with Strings and Numbers
 ### A